SSWConsulting/SSW.Rules.Content/rules/lasting-habits/rule.md

 ---
 seoDescription: Learn how to change your behavior effectively by creating tiny habits.
 type: rule
-title: Do you know how to build habits that last?
+title: Do you know how to build good habits that last?
 uri: lasting-habits
 authors:
   - title: Adam Cogan